-in € million 2019 2018 Current tax expense 3,316 2,218 Deferred tax expense (+) / deferred tax income (-) -1,176 312 thereof relating to temporary differences -1,439 596 thereof relating to tax loss carryforwards and tax credits 263 -284 Income taxes 2,140 2,530
+in € million 2019 2018 Current tax expense 3,316 2,218 Deferred tax expense (+)/ deferred tax income (-) -1,176 312 thereof relating to temporary differences -1,439 596 thereof relating to tax loss carryforwards and tax credits 263 -284 Income taxes 2,140 2,530

-The previous year's figures have been adjusted due to the change in accounting policy for volume-dependent \rightarrow see bonuses and for manufacturer lessors (see \rightarrow note 6).
-Notes to the Group Financial Statements → Notes to the Income Statement The tax expense was reduced by \notin 30 million (2018: \notin 41 million) as a result of utilising tax loss carryforwards, for which deferred tax assets had not previously been recognised and in conjunction with previously unrecognised tax credits and temporary differences.
+The previous year's figures have been adjusted due to the change in accounting policy for volume-dependent bonuses and for manufacturer lessors (see \rightarrow note 6).

+→ Notes to the Income Statement

+The tax expense was reduced by €30 million (2018: €41 million) as a result of utilising tax loss carryforwards, for which deferred tax assets had not previously been recognised and in conjunction with previously unrecognised tax credits and temporary differences.